drskullster/p5.js-export/README.md

 saveForPrint("sketch.jpg", "A3", 300, 10); // save 10 frames
 ```

+## Known limitations

+* The frames saved are not the previous ones, but the future ones.
+In that sense, **it's not possible to export sketches based on user actions**.
+One possible solution would be to have a notion of recording (start a recording, then move mouse, then save).
+* Background has to be set in `draw()` function or it will be ignored.
+One possible solution would be to pass your background as an option in the `saveForPrint()` function.

 ## Why ?

 I was looking for a simple way to print sketches at high resoution but couldn't find one.
 The goal was to have a unique method